 Injuries to the eye, some medications, or eye disease can cause color vision deficiency, but genetics are usually the reason.
 The culprit is a gene that's located on the sex-linked X chromosomes, which cause the trait to pass from parent to child.

 According to the American Optometric Association (AOA), "Early detection of color deficiency is vital since many learning materials rely heavily on color perception or color coding."
 The AOA recommends a comprehensive optometric examination before your child begins school.
-Make sure to tell your child's eye doctor about your color vision deficiency, so they can perform the appropriate vision tests.
+Make sure to schedule annual eye exams for your child starting as early as six months of age.
+Tell your child's eye doctor about your color vision deficiency, so they can perform the appropriate vision tests.